-Below is a selection of educational resources about sepsis from authoritative advocacy groups and international health agencies, such as the Centers for Disease Control and Prevention (CDC) and National Institutes Health (NIH) and the open access journal JAMA Network.
+Below is a selection of educational resources, including Immunexpress sponsored webinar presentations and podcasts and sepsis information from authoritative advocacy groups and international health agencies, such as the Centers for Disease Control and Prevention (CDC) and National Institutes Health (NIH) and the open access journal JAMA Network.

 In this webinar, hosted by Biocartis, Dr. Roy Davis reviews SeptiCyte® technology and its clinical validation in peer-reviewed journals and a correlation study of FDA cleared SeptiCyte® LAB with the 2nd generation, SeptiCyte® RAPID, which runs on Idylla™, generating results in 1 hr.
 Additionally, he presents recent data for the performance of SeptiCyte® RAPID in various patient cohorts, including candidemia, immunocompromised, oncology and COVID-19